nrfconnect/sdk-nrf/samples/matter/light_switch/README.rst

       uart:~$ matter switch groups onoff on

 switch groups onoff off
-   This command turns off **LED 2** on each bound lighting device connected to the same group.
+   This command turns off the state-indication LED on each bound lighting device connected to the same group.
    For example:

    .. parsed-literal::